-To realize the promise of precision medicine, it is also necessary that the data is AI/machine learning ready.
-AI/machine learning-ready data include large repositories of patient/human data, which are privacy protected, available to all, and serve as a standard dataset for comparison across studies.
-They also need to contain data pertaining to a wide variety of health and disease states, from a wide variety of sources (multi-omics, clinical, imaging, wearables) over the life course and before, during, and after episodes of care.
-Further, data ought to provide linkage across many types of data within the same subjects, utilize common data formats, and be sourced ethically and with input from communities participating in research (i.e., those whose data are being utilized for research purposes).
-Historically, data have been collected in a more ad hoc way without first determining what data need to be collected to account for all aspects of the system.
-A systems approach to data collection starts by mapping out all components, processes, relations, and mechanisms in a system, and using the map to determine where data collection is actually needed.
+To realize the promise of precision medicine, it is also necessary that the data is AI/ML ready.
+AL/ML-ready data includes large repositories of patient/human data which are privacy protected, available to all and serve as a standard dataset for comparison across studies.
+They also need to contain data pertaining to a wide variety of health and disease state, from a wide variety of sources (multi-omics, clinical, imaging, wearables) over the life course and before during and after episodes of care.
+Further, data ought to provide linkage across many types of data within the same subjects, utilize common data formats and be sourced ethically and with input from communities participating in research (i.e., those whose data is being utilized for research purposes).
+Historically, data has been collected in a more ad hoc way without first determining what data needs to be collected to account for all aspects of the system.
+A systems approach to data collection starts by mapping out all components, processes, relationships and mechanisms in a system, and using the map to determine where data collection is actually needed.

+3.4.
 The need to include and incorporate more diverse populations

 New technology can also facilitate a better understanding of neglected, disadvantaged, and vulnerable populations.
-For example, exposure to multiple risky social determinants of health, such as poverty and food insecurity, can limit individuals' ability to eat recommended healthy foods (241, 242), as well as encompass exposures to stressors that have "under the skin" effects, such as increased inflammation, which may play an important role in physiological processes relevant to nutritional health (243).
+For example, exposure to multiple risky social determinants of health, such as poverty and food insecurity, can limit peoples' ability to eat recommended healthy foods (228, 229), as well as encompass exposures to stressors that have 'under the skin' effects, such as increased inflammation, which may play an important role in physiological process relevant to nutritional health (230).
 Conducting and implementing precision nutrition science without a central focus on the translation of this science, by considering the socio-ecological and economic challenges that vulnerable populations face, could further exacerbate health disparities.
 Specifically, people with few barriers to eating well will be better able to adopt new and tailored information to improve their diet and health.
-On the other hand, people facing socio-ecological barriers-including low incomes, food insecurity, and discrimination-and community divestment may not be able to change their diet, unless these specific barriers are addressed.
+On the other hand, people facing social-ecological barriers - including low incomes, food insecurity, and discrimination, and community divestment may not be able to change their diet, unless these specific barriers are addressed.